nmstate/nmstate/CONTRIBUTING.md

 - `./examples/` - Contains YAML examples for different configurations.

+- `./logo` Logos used for publication.

+- `./k8s` k8s folder holds the scripts for kubernetes-nmstate CI

+- `./rust/src/clib` C binding of nmstate written in rust

+- `./rust/src/go/nmstate` Contains the classes including the attributes of the interfaces.

+- `./rust/src/python/libnmstate`, `./rust/src/python` Python library of nmstate written in python wrapping the C binding of nmstate

+ - `./rust/src/lib/ifaces/` Contains the classes including the attributes of the interfaces.

+- `./rust/src/lib/nispor/` Contains the nmstate nispor plugin, currently for querying kernel network status.

+- `./rust/src/lib/nm/` Contains the code related to applying the settings via NetworkManager backend.

+- `./rust/src/lib/ovsdb/` Contains the code related to ovsdb communication and structures.

+- `./rust/src/cli/` - Contains command lines tools.

 - `./packaging/` - Contains packaging utilities.

 - `./tests/` - Contains tests for unit and integration tests.